Who is Responsible for Pest Control in Rental Properties - Landlords or Tenants?

 The main reason why landlords and tenants try not to take the responsibility for pest control in a property is the pest control cost.
 So, who should pay for pest control in a rental property?
 Let us examine:

-A general concept is that it is the duty of the landlord to pay for a rental house pest control.
+• Instances When Landlords Must Pay for Pest Control: A general concept is that it is the duty of the landlord to pay for a rental house pest control.
 A landlord or landlady must pay for pest control when the house has a repeated termite infestation and needs termite treatment at regular intervals.
+What if the property has cracks and crevices in the walls or foundation, and gets infested by cockroaches?
+Then, the landlord must pay for the cockroach control treatment in the rental house.

+• Instances When Tenants Must Pay for Pest Control: It might sound strange that even tenants are expected to pay for pest control in a rental property.
+But, yes, at times, tenants need to shell out money to live in a pest-free rental home.
 For instance, if you want mosquito control, you might need to spend yourself buying mosquito nets or mosquito repellents.
-In many cases, tenants are also expected to pay for the bed bug control treatment in a rental house.
+In many cases, tenants are also expected to pay for the commercial bed bug treatment in a rental house.

 Takeaway